Frequently Asked Questions

 Children are encouraged to walk and cycle to school with their families.
 There are bike racks in the playground for bikes to be secured throughout the school day.

 Can my child walk to and from school alone?

-We would prefer all children to be dropped off and picked up by an adult however we accept that as the children move into year 5 and year 6 some children may want to walk to and from school without an adult.
-This decision is left to the parents however the school would need to be informed of the decision and the arrangements in place.
+We would prefer all children to be dropped off and picked up by an adult.
+However, we accept that as the children move into Years 5 and 6 some children may want to walk to and from school on their own.
+This decision is left to parents but the school needs to be informed of the decision, a school form completed and the arrangements in place.